yuanbohan/clj-ldap/README.md

                  defaults to "(objectclass=*)"
     :attributes  A collection of the attributes to return, defaults to all user attributes
+    :byte-valued A collection of attributes to return as byte arrays as opposed to Strings.
     :size-limit  The maximum number of entries that the server should return :time-limit  The maximum length of time in seconds that the server should spend processing this request